 Cost of Olefin Carpets

 The cost to produce olefin is lower than the cost to produce many other fiber types.
 Overall, olefin carpet will be considerably less expensive than carpets made of nylon or even polyester.

 Of course, an olefin carpet will generally not last as long as a nylon carpet (depending on the other factors that affect performance) so the immediate savings in the cost of olefin may not be true long-term savings.
-However, for renovations in which budget is the primary consideration, olefin can typically offer the lowest price point in residential carpet.
+However, for renovations in which budget is the primary consideration, olefin can typically offer the lowest price point in the residential carpet.

 Olefin Carpet Fiber Overall